 Chair of the Master of Science Health Research Methodology Program

 RESEARCH INTERESTS: Epidemiologic and genomic population-based studies on viral infectious including influenza, West Nile, and dengue.
 Current projects include an NIH population genetics research program, a CIHR funded cluster randomized controlled trial to reduce spread of influenza by immunizing children in Hutterite colonies, and a CIHR funded influenza pandemic team grant to establish natural history as well as immunologic and genetic determinants of influenza infection.

-Medicine, Division of Cardiology & Health Research Methods, Evidence, and Impact
+Medicine, Nephrology; Health Research Methods, Evidence, and Impact

 Distinguished University Professor

-Executive Director, Population Health Research Institute and Chief Scientist, Hamilton Health Sciences
+Executive Director, Population Health Research Institute; HSF/Marion W. Burke Chair in Cardiovascular Disease; Chief Scientist, Hamilton Health Sciences